Filming in the Rain

 • Rainy weather is often windy weather.
 Should it be windy, lights and stands should have additional sandbags.
 Rope can also be used to stabilize tall stands.

 • Never stand in puddles of water or place equipment in puddles of water.
-Ideally all equipment is raised off the ground.
+Ideally, all equipment should be raised off the ground.

 • If there is lightning, you should stop filming immediately and seek shelter for your crew and equipment.

-• Make sure to have hot drinks and warm food available on your set.
+• Make sure to have hot drinks and warm food on your set.

 • Rain can cause issues with sound.
 You may need to revise your sound strategies.
-Test your sound on site prior to shooting.
+Test your sound on-site before shooting.
 Using a boom in rainy conditions can be difficult as well.
 If rainy weather is forecast for your shoot days, bring alternative sound set-ups such as lavs or cub mics.

 Table of Contents